matthiasmullie/post-to-email/instructions/2-spam-javascript.md

 # Rely on JavaScript to submit your form

 Much like the honeypot technique, this leverages a difference in interaction between bots and users.
 Most bots simply scrape and process your HTML, and anything that relies on JavaScript is going to throw them off.

-*Note: relying on JavaScript is also going to exclude a (minor) subset of valid users; some browse the web with JavaScript enabled.*
+*Note: since some browse the web without JavaScript enabled, relying on JavaScript is also going to exclude a (minor) subset of valid users.*

 Let's walk through how we could improve a simple form like this, where all the info required for successful submission is right there for everyone to read: